mitruee/compressors-automatic-transition/README.md

+## Compressors' automatic transition

-Solution of the case "Algorithm for automatic transition of reforming booster compressors with stepwise load change" of the Gazpromneft-MNPZ engineering case championship
+Solution of the case "Algorithm for automatic transition of reforming booster compressors with stepwise load change" of the Gazpromneft-MNPZ engineering case championship (laureate)